Kritzzz/css-grid/README.md

 I wanted a responsive & adaptive grid with the ability to freely change the number of columns and the column gutter as well as to nest the columns without adding extra padding or margin to the element.

-The implementation is kept as simple and basic as possible, the compiled and compressed .css file is just **439 Bytes** in size.
+The implementation is kept as simple and basic as possible, the compiled and compressed .css file for a 12-column layout is just **447 Bytes** in size.
 Nice.

 ## How does it work?